 - Leveraging a third party to identify and manage cloud vulnerabilities and threats

-Since the organization owns and controls the hardware, it pays for all maintenance costs.
+On-premises: Since the organization owns and controls the hardware, it pays for all maintenance costs.
 These costs include:

 - Hiring IT staff to maintain uptime